What types of covenants are recognized in Spain?

 Noncompete agreements are allowed in employment agreement; however, they have limited enforceability.

 Employers and employees can agree to nonsolicitation agreements, and these are generally considered to be a form of noncompete and thus have limited enforceability.
-Please submit a ticket using the Help widget at the bottom of the page.
+Please reach out to Velocity Global through your normal process, and we will help you with these.

 IP protection agreements are generally not common in employment agreements as IP rights relating to employee creations belong immediately to an employer by law.
 However, a clause regarding IP rights is included in our template agreements in Spain.